riyajames123/replication-hashimoto-bulkrnaseq/README.md

 ##  DE Analysis Insights

 - Used **TMM normalization** & `voom` transformation.
-- PCA and MDS plots showed no sex-based separation — so sex was not included in the design matrix.
+- PCA and MDS plots showed no sex-based separation
 - DEGs were selected with:
   `adjusted p-value < 0.05` and `|log2FC| > 1`
 - DEGs were cross-referenced with: